ebaach/gitFIADATA/README.md

-# gitMSDATA
+# gitDATA
-for MS FIA work
+for FIA work